-All of the information here is straight from the American Civil Liberties Union.
+All of the information in this guide is straight from the American Civil Liberties Union.

 1. What you say to the police is always important.
 What you say can be used against you, and it can give the police an excuse to arrest you, especially if you badmouth a police officer.